Grants for Historic Buildings

 NOTE: Organizations that believe they meet these criteria can submit an organizational profile at any time.
 If your organizational profile falls within our priorities, selection criteria, and funding availability, we will follow up to learn more about your organization.
 Due to the volume of inquiries, we cannot respond to each organization individually.

-Global Fund for Children invests in grassroots organizations around the world to help children and youth reach their full potential and advance their rights.
+Global Fund for Children partners with community-based organizations around the world to help children and youth reach their full potential and advance their rights.

 Our Model

-- We research, explore, and identify innovative groups working with children and youth around the world.
+- We identify innovative organizations – typically in the early stages of their development – that are run by local leaders working with children and youth around the world.

 - We advise, mentor, and guide our partners.
 We build mutual trust, accountability, and enduring relationships.
-We provide tools for self-assessment.
-We support and help our partners grow.
+Our targeted capacity development helps our partners grow stronger and more responsive to challenges on the ground.

 - We connect our partners to each other and to national and regional networks.
-We bring together brilliant minds to share knowledge, fuel advocacy, and build movements of social change.
+We bring together brilliant minds to share knowledge, generate learning, fuel advocacy, and build movements of social change.

 Focus Areas